 Doctors are on call for Medical Emergencies 24 hours a day, 7 days a week.

 Unlike a traditional dog and cat hospital, our regular appointments are not 20 minutes long.
 A typical annual exam or sick pet exam is scheduled for 45 minutes.

 Why so long?
 The majority of exotic animal health problems we treat are husbandry related.
 The first portion of your visit will be spent discussing your pet’s housing, temperature, humidity, light cycle, diet, etc. In many cases your exotic pet’s health will benefit from a simple change in one or several of these areas.
 Not all veterinarians have had the specialized training it takes to practice exotic animal medicine.
 It is important that the veterinary professional you choose to take your bird or exotic pet to is well-versed in these important areas!

 How much will it cost?

 Many clients are relieved to discover that although we are a specialty center, our prices are typically lower than their dog and cat veterinarian.

 The charge for an office visit is currently $54.
-The $54 includes a full physical exam by a doctor, review of husbandry, diet, care and so on.
-If diagnostics or medications are necessary, these are an additional cost.
+This includes a full physical exam by a doctor and a thorough review of husbandry/diet/care recommendations.
+If diagnostic tests or medications are necessary, there will be an additional cost.
 If any additional procedures/treatments are recommended, the doctor will fully review in detail what they entail, the associated costs, and why they are necessary at the time of the appointment.

 Our after hours (between 6PM-9AM) emergency fee is $160.00.
 During normal business hours, our emergency fee is $108.00.
 These charges include the cost of the office visit.

 We pride ourselves with being up front with our costs and pricing.
 However, receptionists are not able to give complex estimates over the phone for patients we have not seen.
 Estimates can only be made after your pet has come in for an examination and the doctor has assessed your pet’s unique situation.
 Our doctors will review the options with you at your visit so you can decide on the best course of treatment within your budget.